jatwitmyer/food_pantry_finder/README.md

 *By Cooper Lindsley and Jessica Twitmyer*

 ## Mission
-Our goal is to provide a tool to quickly locate food pantries in organize the information into a PDF.
+Our goal is to provide a tool to quickly locate food pantries and organize the information into a PDF.
 We want to make it easy for people to find the resources they need to feed themselves and their families.

 Currently, if a person needs assistance in finding services, they must do so over the phone with 2-1-1 or through an established connection with a social worker.
 These methods are reliable sources of care, but are time-consuming for the user, and hunger can't wait.
 We seek to expedite the search process with an easy-to-use tool that anyone with an internet connection can access.